 You should gather documents and evidence to show the above factors.
 It's a good idea to keep a personal journal containing your emotional or mental health condition.
 Sometimes your journal can be used as evidence as well.

 Most people have a hard time proving their emotional distress damages on their own because it can be a somewhat subjective area.
-If you're suffering emotional distress from a car accident, it will be beneficial to contact an attorney in your area for a free claim evaluation.
-An experienced personal injury attorney will be able to guide you through to prove pain and suffering.
+If you're suffering emotional distress from a car accident, a legal professional can help produce the evidence needed to prove your claim, including expert witnesses.
+Learn more by contacting an injury attorney near you.

 Contact a qualified auto accident attorney to make sure your rights are protected.